 But think with me for a moment of what you get out of that database, based on how you put the data in.

-Lecture, for example, is the best way to make sure of correctness of all the data points and doctrinal integrity for any passage of scripture.
-It also allows one to cover more territory, or less, depending on how much data you want to enter.
+Lecture, commentaries, and vetted literature, for example, are the best ways to make sure of correctness of all the data points and doctrinal integrity for any passage of scripture.
+They also allow one to cover more territory, or less, depending on the volume of data you want to enter.

-But every principal of education tells us that the average user of this input method will be able to get out no more than 20% of the data that is put in in this way.
+But every principle of education tells us that the average listener of the lecture input method will be able to get out no more than 20% of the data put in this way.
 Reading is even worse.
-The expected use of data that is put in by reading stands at about 10%.
+The expected use of data entered via reading is about 10%.

 This is not at all to say that reading and listening to sermons is not productive.
 Believers should read the Bible and the Gospel should be proclaimed every Sunday (and every other day of the week).